postlund/pyatv/docs/documentation/atvscript.md

 | Key | Meaning |
 | --- | ------- |
 | result | `success` if command was sucessful, else `failure`.
+| datetime | Date and time (ISO8601) when event ocurred (was printed), e.g. 2020-04-06T18:51:04.758569+02:00.
 | error | An error occured and this is a well defined string representing the error.
 Values: `device_not_found`, `unsupported_command`.
 | exception | If an unexpected exception ocurred, this key contains the exception message.

 `error` and `exception` will only be present if `result` is set to `failure`.
-Any additional keys are part of the command response.
+Any additional keys not mentioned here are part of the command response.

 ## Specifying Device and Credentials